 Improving the Monthly Closing Process

-The month-end close process for broker-dealers is anything but simple.
+The month-end close process for wealth management firms is anything but simple.
 Intricate commissions and incentive compensation plans, plus regulatory oversight add to the already complicated, tedious process.
 Poorly executed procedures can be detrimental to a firm.
 Making sure advisors are paid accurately and on time plays a crucial role in retaining top advisor talent.
 Additionally, ensuring compliance with FINRA and other industry regulators is of paramount importance.
 On top of all that, the back office and accounting teams are expected to meet non-negotiable deadlines and execute each task as efficiently as possible.
 Below are four key ways to improve your firm’s month-end close process.

 1. Document Your Month-end Close Process